 Is Solar Energy Right for You?

-If you find your home or business meets many of the criteria we’ve talked about, take the first step in going solar today.
+If your home or business meets many of the criteria we’ve discussed, take the first step in going solar today.
 Each month that passes means another high electric bill you shouldn’t have to pay.